 MW Wadsworth Candy Store

-This small town candy shop sells many hard-to-find goodies, from salt water taffy, chocolates, and rock candy to delicous truffles.
+This small-town candy shop sells many hard-to-find goodies, from saltwater taffy, chocolates, and rock candy to delicious truffles.
 They also sell cold root beer and crème sodas.
-This independently-owned establishment is one of the many shops you’ll find while strolling in historic downtown Franklin.
+This independently owned establishment is one of the many shops you’ll find while strolling in historic downtown Franklin.

 Salvage Sisters Antique Market

 Located at 398 E Jefferson Street, Salvage Sisters Antique Market is one of several cool antique stores in Franklin.
 This is not your traditional antique store, but rather, more of a mom-and-pop-store-meets-shabby-chic kind of place that features individual, curated booths, offering everything from vintage suitcases, metal cabinets, and locker room baskets, to vintage furniture, jewelry and collectibles.